 From supporting small businesses to helping the environment to eating healthier, buying local makes a positive impact in several ways.
-Elston says, “Local produce is often cheaper than non-local.
+Elston said, “Local produce is often cheaper than non-local.
 (It) is usually grown more sustainably and with fewer or no chemicals.
-Much of the local produce that I buy is organic but it’s not certified so I cannot sell it as organic.”
+Much of the local produce that I buy is organic, but it’s not certified so I cannot sell it as organic.”

 As you guys may know by now, Polly and I love healthy food and the idea of making an impact in our community.
 Buying local makes me so happy as I know I’m doing that and more!
 Over the years, I’ve tried many local products, but here are 10 of our favorites at our local Hy-Vees right now.

 I have purchased microgreens many times over the years at Hy-Vee.
 These tiny stems are packed with nutrition and my kids actually eat them raw!
 My favorite are the pea shoots.
 You can toss them in salads or use as a garnish on your favorite dishes.

 Clay and Jen Stem started their farm in 2017 with the vision of supporting their community by providing fresh, locally grown microgreens and produce.
 They also wanted to teach their children, Chase and Grady, that social and environmental change is possible with small scale, natural farming.